bryanjswift/mootools-plugins/Docs/Form/SelectOption.md

 ### Options:

-* optionClass					- (*string*: defaults to 'option') class to add to the new element to display
 * optionTag						- (*string*: defaults to 'li') type of element used to mimic an option element
 * selected						- (*boolean*: defaults to false) true if this option starts selected
-* selectedClass				- (*string*: defaults to 'selected') string to add to the new element when this SelectOption is selected
 * storageName					- (*string*: defaults to 'optionData') string which can be used to retrieve SelectOption from the new element

 ### Returns: